frankstepanski/node-express-course/week4/readme.md

   - [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT): update an existing resource
   - [DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE): delete an existing resource

-The following table shows the HTTP methods, Express method and [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) operations that each HTTP method can perform to interact with resources on a server.
+The following table shows thew common HTTP methods, Express method and [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) operations that each HTTP method can perform to interact with resources on a server.

 A **CRUD operation** is a basic operation that we can perform on a resource.
 CRUD stands for Create, Read, Update, and Delete.

+A table of the common HTTP methods, Express methods, CRUD operations, and their descriptions:

 | HTTP Method |  Express Method | CRUD Operation | Description                 |
 | ----------- |  -------------- | -------------- | --------------------------- |